Projection Inference for set-identified SVARs: Overview and Related Literature

 {\scshape Computational Feasibility:} The implementation of our projection approach requires neither numerical inversion of hypothesis tests nor sampling from the space of rotation matrices.
 Instead, we use state-of-the-art optimization algorithms to solve for the maximum and minimum value of a mathematical program to compute the two end points of the confidence interval in ($\ref{equation:ProjectionCS}$).

-{\scshape Robust Bayesian Credibility:} In the spirit of making our results appealing to Bayesian decision makers, we show that our suggested nominal $1-\alpha$ projection region will have---as the sample size grows large---robust Bayesian credibility of at least $1-\alpha$.
+{\scshape Robust Bayesian Credibility:} In the spirit of making our results appealing to Bayesian decision makers---and following the seminal work of \cite{giacomini_kitagawa:2014}---we show that our suggested nominal $1-\alpha$ projection region will have---as the sample size grows large---robust Bayesian credibility of at least $1-\alpha$.
 This means that the asymptotic posterior probability that the vector of structural parameters of interest belongs to the projection region will be at least $1-\alpha$; for a fixed prior on the reduced-form parameters, $\mu$, and for \emph{any prior} on the set-identified parameters.
 A sufficient condition to establish the robust Bayesian credibility of projection is that the prior for $\mu$ used to compute credibility satisfies the \emph{Bernstein-von Mises} theorem.

 {\scshape `Calibrated\textquoteright\:Projection:} Despite the features highlighted above, projection inference is \emph{conservative} both for a frequentist and a robust Bayesian.
-That is, both the asymptotic confidence level and the asymptotic robust credibility of projection can be strictly above $1-\alpha$. \cite{Kaido_Molinari_Stoye:2014} [henceforth, KMS] refer to the excess of frequentist coverage as \emph{projection conservatism} and develop an innovative \emph{calibration} approach to eliminate it.\footnote{Another recent paper proposing a procedure to eliminate the frequentist excess coverage in moment-inequality models is \cite{Bugni_Canay_Shi:2014}.
+Both the asymptotic confidence level and the asymptotic robust credibility of projection can be strictly above $1-\alpha$. \cite{Kaido_Molinari_Stoye:2014} [henceforth, KMS] refer to the excess frequentist coverage as \emph{projection conservatism} and develop an innovative \emph{calibration} approach to eliminate it.\footnote{Another paper proposing a procedure to eliminate the frequentist excess coverage in moment-inequality models is \cite{Bugni_Canay_Shi:2014}.
 Adapting their \emph{profiling} idea to our set-up could be of theoretical interest and of practical relevance.
-We leave this question open for future research. }

-The calibration exercise in KMS requires, in the SVAR context, the computation of Monte-Carlo coverage probabilities for the projection region over an exhaustive grid of values for the reduced-form parameters, $\mu$.
+We leave this question open for future research. } The calibration exercise in KMS requires, in the SVAR context, the computation of Monte-Carlo coverage probabilities for the projection region over an exhaustive grid of values for the reduced-form parameters, $\mu$.
 In several SVAR applications, the dimension of $\mu$ compromises the construction of an exhaustive grid.
+Instead of insisting on removing excessive frequentist coverage, we suggest practitioners to calibrate projection to attain a robust Bayesian credibility of exactly $1-\alpha$.
+Broadly speaking, the calibration consists of drawing $\mu$ from its posterior distribution (or a suitable large-sample Gaussian approximation); evaluating the functions $\underline{v}(\mu), \overline{v}(\mu)$ for each draw of $\mu$; and decreasing the radius defining the projection region until it contains exactly $(1-\alpha)\%$ of the values of $\underline{v}(\mu), \overline{v}(\mu)$ (for different horizons and different shocks if desired).